-I haven’t talked about it, but I lost the weight initially.
-Then, after a couple of months, began to gain it back.
 This has been very frustrating.
-I had not (have not) changed my diet.
+I have not changed my diet.
 It’s still low sugar, nutrient-dense, no junk food.
 I’m still chasing after kids, although I do “formal” exercise (zumba videos, if you’re curious) only sometimes.
 Yet…weight gain?

 This led to some research into hormones and weight loss.
 Specifically, how hormonal imbalances can prevent you from losing weight.
 I think this is a really important topic to discuss, because there are a lot of people out there who are struggling with their weight and don’t know what to do.
 People who are eating miniscule amounts and trying every diet and constant exercise, just to try to lose some weight!
 And it isn’t working.

 Sadly, there are also people out there who believe that weight loss is simple, and that if people would just “lay off the donuts” and “hop on the treadmill” they would lose the weight.
 They believe it is a linear relationship between how much you eat and how much you move, and that anyone who is heavy is lazy.
 Or worse.
-This is referred to as “fat shaming” and it’s not okay!
 Someone else’s weight, or the reason they are heavy, is none of your business.
 Don’t make comments about others’ weight or make assumptions about why they are heavy.
 They are aware of how much they weigh.
 They are likely frustrated by it.
 Don’t make it worse.

 Hormonal Imbalances Impact Weight